 It’s funny how the fears or distastes we develop over our lifetime can actually hold us back from experiencing and embracing new traditions.

-Now before I go off on a tangent about how you need to ditch the garlic and lime and embrace this simple, and cilantro-filled guacamole, I have to acknowledge that this traditional guacamole was taught to us within the avocado region of Mexico.
+Now before I go off on a tangent about how you need to ditch the garlic and lime and embrace this simple, and cilantro-filled guacamole, I have to acknowledge that this authentic guacamole was taught to us within the avocado region of Mexico.

 So here’s to tackling our phobias and embracing new traditions!
 And to of course to the beauty that is the avocado.
 GOD BLESS.Print